-TOKYO, Japan, 6 May 2021 - Kyowa Kirin Co., Ltd. (TSE:4151, Kyowa Kirin) today announced that the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has recommended that CRYSVITA[®] (burosumab) be approved for the option of self-administration for the treatment of X-linked hypophosphataemia (XLH), a rare metabolic bone disease that impacts children and adults.
-The Committee indicated that, in addition to healthcare professionals, some patients or carers may be suitable to administer CRYSVITA, at the recommendation of the treating physician in its licensed indication for the treatment of XLH in children and adolescents aged 1 to 17 years with radiographic evidence of bone disease, and in adults.1
+TOKYO, Japan, 19 July 2021 - Kyowa Kirin Co., Ltd. (TSE:4151, Kyowa Kirin) today announced that CRYSVITA[®] (burosumab) has been approved for the option of self-administration in the European Union (EU) for the treatment of X-linked hypophosphataemia (XLH), a rare metabolic bone disease that impacts children and adults.
+The approval means that some patients or carers may be suitable to administer CRYSVITA themselves, at the recommendation of the treating physician, in its licensed indication for the treatment of XLH in children and adolescents aged 1 to 17 years with radiographic evidence of bone disease, and in adults.